pmunts/arm-mcu/README.txt

 News

-     * 5 January 2015 -- Upgraded binutils to 2.25, gcc to 4.9.2, newlib
-       to 2.2.0, and gdb to 7.8.1.
-With newlib 2.2.0, the INTEGER_STDIO
-       and CONIO_STDIO options are no longer needed.
-CONIO_STDIO is still supported, mostly for other tool chains such as [4]GNU ARM Embedded.
-It is enabled by adding WITH_CONIO=yes to the make command line options.
-     * 21 January 2015 -- Upgraded gdb to 7.8.2.
-Build gcc prequisites,
-       including libiconv, from source.
-Added auxiliary makefile for building a Canadian Cross ARM microcontroller toolchain for the Raspberry Pi.
-     * 13 April 2015 -- Renamed NETDUINO2 (which is STM32F2) to
-       NETDUNIOPLUS2 (which is STM32F4).
-Added support for programming STM32 flash with [5]dfu-util.
-     * 27 April 2015 -- Upgraded the STM32F4 Standard Peripheral Library
-       to version 1.5.0.
-Added support for the [6]NUCLEO-F411RE board, and the corresponding STM32F411RE MCU.
-     * 6 May 2015 -- Fixed a subtle bug in the linker scripts: (.data) should be (.data*) and (.bss) should be (.bss*).
-This was preventing successful use of the [7]GNU ARM Embedded toolchain, because some data sections were being discarded.
-     * 7 May 2015 -- Define BOARDNAME C preprocessor macro.
-Eliminated the
-       WITH_LIBSTDCPP make macro; always link with libstdc++.
-Added a C++ iostream library test.
-The C++ iostream library now works, but adds over 200 kilobytes of code and will not fit in many of the smaller ARM microcontrollers.
-C++ container classes may or may not fit.
-       Added system tick timer services, including millisleep() and sleep().
-     * 8 May 2015 -- Fixed a bug in device_write().
-Added code to device.c
-       to honor O_RDONLY and O_WRONLY flags.
-Moved I/O syscall definitions from syscalls.c to device.c, where they are aliased to device_xxxx() functions.
-This eliminates an unnecessary function call for each syscall operation.
-     * 12 May 2015 -- More improvements in device.c: Eliminated some calls
-       to memset().
-Switched to [8]texane/stlink even for Windows.
-       Implemented interrupt driven serial I/O for the STM32F4 family.
-     * 13 May 2015 -- Added even more error checking to device.c.
-Made the
-       device table private to device.c.
-Added general support for fcntl().
-The F_GETFL and F_SETFL operations are available for any file descriptor while other operations are delegated to the device specific fcntl() handler, if one was provided when the device was registered.
-     * 25 May 2015 -- Stopped using the STM32F4 Standard Peripheral
-       Library.
-Use [9]CMSIS instead.
-Eliminated USB serial port console support from most targets.
-It was just too unstable and hard to maintain.
-It is so much easier to use dedicated a dedicated USB serial port device like the [10]FT232R.
-Changed STM32F4 makefiles to always use the hardware FPU.
-With recent versions of newlib, there is no longer a code size penalty from enabling the FPU.
-     * 10 June 2015 -- Another massive overhaul: Added support for the
-       [11]STM32 M4 Clicker board.
-Dropped support for the [12]STM32 Value Line Discovery board.
-(Its ST-Link/V1 is obsolete.)
-Dropped support for the obsolete AT91SAM7S, LPC23xx, and STR91x MCU families.
-       Dropped support for the obsolete [13]Wiznet W5200.
-Dropped support for the [14]BlueBoard LPC1768.
-Upgraded FreeRTOS to V8.2.1.
-       Implemented interrupt driven serial I/O for the STM32F1 MCU family.
-       Upgraded OpenOCD to 0.9.0.
-Added support for the [15]NUCLEO-F103RB board.
-Use a common LED test for all targets.
-Implemented A/D services for the STM32F4 MCU family.
-Use a common A/D test for all targets.
-Added button (momentary switch) services.
-Stopped using the STM32F1 Standard Peripheral Library.
-Use [16]CMSIS instead.
-       Added code to each of the assembly language startup files to call _exit() if main() returns.
-     * 6 August 2015 -- Upgraded GCC to 5.2.0.
-Upgraded GDB to 7.9.1.
-     * 18 August 2015 -- Added support for systick callback function.
-     * 17 September 2015 -- Upgraded GDB to 7.10.
-Resurrected and
-       modernized support for the [17]Silicon Labs (formerly Energy Micro) EFM32 microcontroller family.
-     * 18 September 2015 -- Upgraded FreeRTOS to 8.2.2.
      * 21 January 2016 -- Upgraded binutils to 2.25.1, gcc to 5.3.0,
        newlib to 2.3.0, and gdb to 0.7.1.
      * 6 April 2016 -- New toolchain release 2016.097: Upgraded binutils